-If the cause of the esophagitis in dogs is acid reflux or gastrointestinal problems, antacids may be prescribed, as can coating agents that soothe the esophageal mucous lining.
-Drugs may be prescribed to help with swallowing or help move food more easily through the digestive tract.
+If the cause of the esophagitis in dogs is acid reflux or gastrointestinal problems, then vets may prescribe antacids or coating agents that soothe the esophageal mucous lining.
+They may also prescribe drugs to help with swallowing or help move food more easily through the digestive tract.
 Antibiotics can help fight bacteria that can cause ulcers.

 For mild cases, vets usually give dogs outpatient care, but for severe cases like those where pneumonia develops, vets may recommend hospitalization.
 They will give intravenous fluid for dehydration, and they can use oxygen therapy for dogs that have trouble breathing.
 Vets may also prescribe antibiotics in these cases.

 Sometimes there can be strictures, or narrowing, of the esophagus.
 A vet can install a balloon catheter and inflate it to widen the stricture.
 They may need to use surgery to remove objects or blockages, and they can treat tumors with chemotherapy or radiation.